Maryam-NouriAiin/Biologically-Base-IPM/README.md

 ---

-## **Pedagogy**
+## **Important UVM Policies**

-This course employs a dynamic blend of interactive lectures, collaborative group activities, and experiential learning through engaging lab sessions and field visits.
+**Pedagogy:** This course employs a dynamic blend of interactive lectures, collaborative group activities, and experiential learning through engaging lab sessions and field visits.
 Students will gain practical, hands-on experience in culturing microbial insecticides, releasing beneficial insects in greenhouse settings, and analyzing their outcomes.

-## **Modality Description/Outline**
-This is an in-person course held weekly on **Tuesdays from 9:00 AM to 12:45 PM**.
+**Modality Description/Outline:** This is an in-person course held weekly on **Tuesdays from 9:00 AM to 12:45 PM**.
 Labs will take place in **Jeffords Hall and the UVM Greenhouse Facility**, with field visits scheduled at the **UVM Horticultural Research Center** and **Intervale Community Farm**.
 All course materials will be available on **Brightspace**.

-## **Academic Integrity and AI**
-This course adheres to the **University of Vermont’s Academic Integrity Policy**, which addresses plagiarism, fabrication, collusion, and cheating.
+**Academic Integrity and AI:** This course adheres to the **University of Vermont’s Academic Integrity Policy**, which addresses plagiarism, fabrication, collusion, and cheating.
 Violations of academic integrity will result in disciplinary action as outlined by the policy.

 - Students **may not use generative AI tools** (e.g., ChatGPT, Perplexity) to complete assignments, presentations, or any other individual assessments.
 - Students **may use AI tools** to assist with brainstorming ideas, outlining, or improving grammar for assignments, but **must cite the tool used and indicate its purpose**.
 - **Unauthorized use of AI tools**, including failing to disclose their use, will be considered a breach of academic integrity.

-## **Collaboration Rules**
+**Collaboration Rules**
 - Group projects or assignments explicitly designated as **collaborative** must involve **equitable contributions** from all group members.
 - For **individual assignments and assessments**, students must **complete all work independently** unless otherwise specified.

-## **Prohibited Tools and Resources**
-Homework-sharing platforms (e.g., Chegg) or any unauthorized online resources are strictly **prohibited** for completing assignments or assessments.
+**Prohibited Tools and Resources:** Homework-sharing platforms (e.g., Chegg) or any unauthorized online resources are strictly **prohibited** for completing assignments or assessments.

-## **Tutors and Other Support**
+**Tutors and Other Support**

 - **Library Support**: Chat or make an appointment with a librarian for research needs.
   [Make an Appointment with a Librarian](https://library.uvm.edu/help/ask_a_librarian/make_an_appointment)